| Price | Bid Increment |

 Additionally, the affidavit mentions a paper containing the name and date of M'Roses's death in the barrel of the revolver.
 This note is included with this extraordinary collection (although, no longer in the barrel).
 Along with this lot comes a Colt Factory letter and supporting documentation, confirming the details of the revolver.
 Some rust on the gun may even possibly be from blood remains, as mentioned in the affidavit.

 M'Rose's connection with the infamous gunslinger John Wesley Hardin began while he was in hiding in Mexico.
 Martin's wife, Beulah M'Rose, hired Hardin to represent her husband, and Hardin became infatuated with her.
 Eventually, the word had spread to Martin that Hardin was now living with his wife, and he planned to confront him.
-It is said that Hardin hired Deputy Marshall Jeff Milton, along with others, to ambush and kill M'Rose upon his crossing of the border.
+It is said that Hardin hired Jeff Milton, along with Scarborough and Frank McMahon, to ambush and kill M'Rose upon his crossing of the border.
 Which is what appears to have happened, though the involved parties were acquitted of murder.

-Hardly a month later, Deputy Constable John Selman walked into a bar and shot Hardin dead, allegedly for never paying for the hit on M'Rose.
+Hardly six weeks later, Deputy Constable John Selman Sr. walked into a bar and shot Hardin dead, over a dispute regarding the arrest of Beulah M'Rose by Selman Jr., or allegedly for never paying for the hit on M'Rose, depending on sources.
+Not long after that, Selman was gunned down by George Scarborough over an argument regarding Selman Jr.

 This is a once-in-a-lifetime addition to any collection.
 Whether you need a centerpiece for your Wild West collection or another great Single Action Army revolver, this is your chance to own a piece of the Great American West!